cakephp/docs/en/core-libraries/components/authentication.rst

     }

 Authentication objects should return ``false`` if they cannot identify the user.
 And an array of user information if they can.
-Its not required that you extend ``BaseAuthenticate``, only that your authentication object implements an ``authenticate()`` method.
+It's not required that you extend ``BaseAuthenticate``, only that your authentication object implements an ``authenticate()`` method.
 The ``BaseAuthenticate`` class provides a number of helpful methods that are commonly used.
 You can